Table of Contents

 Byron had a burning ambition to run his own business for as long as he could remember, and to fulfill this ambition, he founded the company CordaRoy’s and began producing and distributing convertible beanbags.

+Byron Young lived in Gainesville, Florida, in 2001 and worked for a liquidation company.
+He enjoyed his job but felt compelled to start his own business.
 CordaRoy’s beanbag chair was his brainchild, and he came up with the idea for it in a moment of unexpected inspiration even though he had no idea what kind of enterprise he intended to start.

 He had created a beanbag for his house, but after some thought, he realized that if he used square foam for the filling, the beanbag could easily be transformed into a bed.
+He thought someone would have previously made such a practical piece of furniture, so he searched for one in local stores but was disappointed that nothing on the market met his requirements.

 Byron founded the company CordaRoy and spent the early days of its existence producing bean bags by hand in his garage.
-He could sell all five units he produced initially, even though he could only produce five daily units.
+He could sell all five units he produced initially, even though he could only make five daily units.
+He attended conventions throughout the United States to find additional investors but was unsuccessful.

-The producers were taken aback by his bubbly and likable nature, so they decided to accept him on the spot.
+Byron attended a local casting audition for Shark Tank in the middle of 2012 but didn’t have high hopes of being selected.
+The producers were taken aback by his bubbly and likable nature, so they accepted him on the spot.
 This came as a complete shock to the beanbag businessman.

 How Was The Shark Tank Pitch Of CordaRoy’s?